 The following purchasing guidelines shall be observed:

-If the cost of the purchase is $10,000 or less, the purchase shall be made by unrestricted, open market purchase, except for sole source items.
-The president shall be authorized to approve such purchase orders up to but not in excess of $10,000.
+- If the cost of the purchase is less than $40,000, the purchase shall be made by unrestricted, open market purchase, except for sole source items.
+The president shall be authorized to approve such purchase orders up to but not in excess of $40,000.

 In soliciting quotations and bids, the College will make extra efforts to encourage quoting and bidding by potential vendors known to be owned and operated by females or members of minorities.

-Make every reasonable effort to negotiate an equitable and mutually agreeable settlement of any controversy with a supplier; and/or be willing to submit any major controversies to arbritration or other third party review, insofar as the established policies of my institution permit.
+- Make every reasonable effort to negotiate an equitable and mutually agreeable settlement of any controversy with a supplier; and/or be willing to submit any major controversies to arbitration or other third party review, insofar as the established policies of my institution permit.